PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 10:44:59
+Last updated: 2024-04-06 10:45:32
-Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan
+Random Quote: Darcy Lewis: "No one would notice if you blew up a Dakota.
+Honestly, I can't tell them apart."
+Carol Danvers: "South Dakota is on the bottom." - Captain Marvel